Photographed by Jaqlin Medlock

-Katie Langan (Artistic Director) is the Chair of the Fine & Performing Arts Division and Chaired the Department of Dance at Marymount Manhattan College for over twenty-years, moving on from the position just as the Department reached top ten in College Magazine.
-She teaches advanced levels of Ballet and Pointe, is a frequent choreographer for the Department’s fall concert series, and is the Artistic Director of the Dance Department’s semi-annual performance series during her tenure as Chair of the Department.
-Under Ms. Langan’s tenure, this performance series continues to feature new and restaged works by some of the dance community’s most noted choreographers and has become a major dance event for the College and beyond.
+Katie Langan is the Chair of the Fine & Performing Arts Division and Chaired the Department of Dance at Marymount Manhattan College for over twenty-years, moving on from the position just as the Department reached top ten in College Magazine.
+She teaches advanced levels of Ballet and Pointe, is a frequent choreographer for the Department’s fall concert series, and was the Artistic Director of the Dance Department’s semi-annual performance series during her tenure as Chair of the Department.
+Under Ms. Langan’s tenure, this performance series continued to feature new and restaged works by some of the dance community’s most noted choreographers and has become a major dance event for the College and beyond.
 She continues to work to fund-raise and friend-raise with the MMC Dance Advisory Board, now 18 members strong, whose goal is to support Dance at Marymount Manhattan College, providing both scholarship and guest artist opportunities.